 Series Editor, Raising Debate

-Carolin is a Senior Consultant at Deloitte providing strategic advice to the public sector.
+Carolin is a foreign service professional, currently in training to become a diplomat.
 She holds an M.S. in International Relations from the London School of Economics and is interested in great power competition, South Korea, and transatlantic relations.

 Anna holds an M.S. in International Relations from the London School of Economics and has worked in media, think tanks and international organizations.
 Her research interests include European and Russian/Eurasian politics, international institutions and discourse in IR.